 Our phenomenological study incorporated twelve students, six with a print disability and six without.
-After ethical approval we asked for volunteers through our Careers and Employability Service who run a scheme that incentivises and rewards students for their active engagement in co-curricular activities with experiences of work.
+After gaining institutional ethical approval we asked for volunteers through our Careers and Employability Service who run a scheme that incentivises and rewards students for their active engagement in co-curricular activities with experiences of work.
 We found these were more than sufficient incentive and reward to attract a cohort of research participants.
 The students were chosen carefully in order to provide a varied sample spanning a range of year groups, disciplines and types of print disability.

 We asked each student to keep a diary of their day-to-day experiences of accessing information at the university (both educationally and socially) for one week.
 We asked them to highlight positive and negative experiences, and reflect on the way the success or failure of the interaction made them feel.
 We specified that we were interested in barriers to information, and where the students felt a specific experience was particularly impactful, we asked them to take a photograph.
 With every image, the students gave us context with a textual annotation describing the barrier, how it hindered their research or study progress and how it made them feel.
 The students emailed their diaries and images to us at the end of the week.